O-nazik/salesforce-sales-crm-automation/README.md

 ### Salesforce Flow

-A Salesforce Flow was created to automate the defined business process.

-The Flow helps reduce manual actions and ensures that the required process is executed consistently when the relevant record conditions are met.
 A record-triggered Flow runs when a new Lead is created.
 If the Lead's Industry is set to Technology, the Flow automatically updates the Lead Rating to Hot.
+This reduces manual work and ensures the process is applied consistently.

 ![Salesforce Flow](screenshots/flow.png)